NoraCarey/Leetcode-SQL/SQL/1517. Find Users With Valid E-Mails/README.md

 # [RLIEK Operator](https://www.geeksforgeeks.org/rlike-operator-in-mysql/)

-**_RLIKE Fuction-** is used to performs a pattern match of a string expression against a pattern.
+**RLIKE Fuction** is used to performs a pattern match of a string expression against a pattern.

 * **^	caret(^)** matches Beginning of string
 * **$**	End of string